2018 Screen-Free Week Events

 - The Jonathan Bourne Public Library in Bourne will be hosting the Companion Animal Program.
 Students at Peebles Elementary School and Bournedale Elementary School will be reading with dogs at their local library during their Screen-Free Week celebrations.

-- In Grayling, students at Grayling Elementary School will be participating in Screen-Free Week.
+- Students at Grayling Elementary School in Grayling will be participating in Screen-Free Week.
 In addition to fun activities, students are invited to write a one-page paper about their Screen-Free Week experience; those participating will be entered to win prizes, including passes for a canoe trip down the AuSable River!

 - Lower school students at Mounds Park Academy in St. Paul will hold a family hands-on science event during Screen-Free Week.